 It cannot be emphasised enough just how important weight savings are on an active wheelchair - every gram saved is less weight you're pushing around, and the stiffer the frame, the more energy is transferred to forward propulsion.
 The Krypton R offers outstanding driving performance, and is truly the pinnacle of the Quickie wheelchair range, sitting above the Nitrum as their flagship rigid wheelchair.
 For those seeking the lightest wheelchair, the Krypton is the obvious choice.

-We would recommend test driving the Krypton alongside one of Progeo's carbon models - Progeo being specialists in carbon fibre wheelchairs, with several stylish Italian-made models such as the Duke, Joker Carbon and Noir 2.0 available.
+We would recommend test driving the Krypton alongside one of Progeo's carbon models - Progeo being specialists in carbon fibre wheelchairs, with several stylish Italian-made models such as the Duke and Noir 2.0 available.